Making a Development Application

 • Development Variance Permits

 A Development Variance Permit (DVP) is a tool established through the Local Government Act.
-It allows Council to vary provisions of the Zoning Bylaw, which regulates land use, and the Sign Bylaw.
+It allows provisions of the Zoning Bylaw, excluding use and density, to be varied at the discretion of Council or the Director of Planning and Development.
+DVPs may also be used to vary the Sign Bylaw.

-As the bylaws cannot anticipate each development scenario in the City, this tool provides the City with some flexibility to consider different design solutions, where appropriate.
+As the bylaws cannot anticipate each development scenario in the city, this tool provides the City with some flexibility to consider different design solutions, where appropriate.

 When is a Development Variance Permit Required?